decred/dcrdex/README.md

    deposit address for the wallet and the minimum amount you should deposit to be able to pay the fee.
 After sending to your address, the transaction **must confirm** (i.e. be mined in a block) before the form will update your balance.
-This form will be skipped of the wallet is already funded and synchronized.
+This form will be skipped if the wallet is already funded and synchronized.

    <img src="docs/images/sync-fund-btc.png" width="360">